Social Media for Architects: 5 Secrets to Success

 Social media is an ever-changing tool.
 Each platform brings new features to stay current.
 So, stay ahead by learning and adapting to new changes.
 For example, noticed the new LinkedIn stories?
 Don’t shy away, jump in feet first and showcase something new to your followers.

-The trick to social media is to always learn, research and adapt.
+The trick to social media for architects is to always learn, research and adapt.
 What was working six months ago, may not work now.
 So, look up new trends, investigate new features and implement changes accordingly.

 The best way to learn is from your social media metrics.
 Get an insight into what content is driving the most engagement, traffic and learn from this.
 Replicate similar posts to see what element resonated with your audience.
 Align your posts with when your audience is most active, and most importantly spend time engaging with your posts.